 cluster.
 This is not always convenient.

-The concept of trusted clusters allows Teleport administrators to connect multiple clusters together and establish trust between them.
-Trusted clusters allow users of one cluster to seamlessly SSH into the nodes of another cluster without having to "hop" between proxy servers.
+The concept of leaf clusters allows Teleport administrators to connect multiple clusters together and establish trust between them.
+Trusted clusters allow users of one cluster, the root cluster to seamlessly SSH into the nodes of another cluster without having to "hop" between proxy servers.
 Moreover, users don't even need to have a direct connection to other clusters' proxy servers.
 The user experience looks like this:

 Lets start with the diagram of how connection between two clusters is established:

-The first step in establishing a secure tunnel between two clusters is for the trusting cluster "east" to connect to the trusted cluster "main".
+The first step in establishing a secure tunnel between two clusters is for the leaf cluster "east" to connect to the root cluster "main".
 When this happens for the first time, clusters know nothing about each other, thus a shared secret needs to exist in order for "main" to accept the connection from "east".